jlcolbert/jlcolbert.github.io/content/pages/6a Using a tool creates a sensual relationship between its user(s) and its creator(s).md

 ---
-alias:
-- 6/6a Using a tool creates a sensual relationship between its user(s) and its creator(s)
 title: 6a Using a tool creates a sensual relationship between its user(s) and its creator(s)
 date: 2022-06-16
 icon: 🔖